 Fibrosis Risk Calculator

-The Fibrosis Risk Calculator estimates your risk of liver fibrosis based on age, BMI, liver enzymes, and lifestyle factors.
+The Fibrosis Risk Calculator estimates your statistical association with liver fibrosis based on age, BMI, liver enzymes, and lifestyle factors.
 This tool helps patients and providers quickly identify potential liver disease progression.
-Whether you are managing diabetes, monitoring alcohol use, or assessing metabolic syndrome, this calculator provides a reliable screening score to determine if further testing is needed.
+Whether you are managing diabetes, monitoring alcohol use, or assessing metabolic syndrome, this calculator provides a useful screening score to determine if further testing is needed.

 How Fibrosis Risk Score Is Calculated